aurelion314/foosbot/README.md

 # foosbot
 This is the codebase for a foosball leaderboard system I created for use at local businesses.
 Due to covid, this service has not seen growth so I am open sourcing the code.
 This can be used for any 2 player game.

 Every player gets a simple keychain fob.
-Two players taps their fobs at the table to start a game.
+Two players tap their fobs at the table to start a game.
 The winner taps once more at the end.
 The game is recorded and a chess style ELO is tracked for each player for a statistically accurate leaderboard based on player skill.

 Features include:
    -A display near the table, which shows the current top players, recent games, and current game in progress.